Bayesian spatial+: A joint model perspective: Introduction

+where $x(\bm{s}_i)$ is a spatially-varying covariate, $\beta$ is the associated coefficient, and each $\varepsilon(\bm{s}_i)$ is i.i.d. normally distributed with mean zero and constant variance.
+Throughout, we assume that covariates and response are centered at zero, such that intercepts can be omitted.

-However, potential spatial dependence between observed and unobserved covariates tends to be carried over to the spatial dependence between $f(\bm{s})$ and $\bm{x}^{obs}(\bm{s})$ which may lead to biased estimates of the regression coefficients and inflated standard errors of the corresponding coefficients.
+Unfortunately, spatial dependence between observed and unobserved covariates is often reflected in the spatial dependence between $f$ and $x$.
+This correlation may lead to biased estimates of regression coefficients and inflated standard errors.
 This phenomenon, first identified by \citet{clayton1993spatial} and later termed ``spatial confounding'' by \citet{reich2006effects}, has been extensively studied, with numerous articles addressing its causes and mitigation strategies \citep[e.g.][]{reich2006effects, paciorek2010importance, thaden2018structural, khan2020restricted, dupont2022spatial+, marques2022mitigating, guan2022spectral, dupont2023demystifying}.

-Recent advances have identified two key mechanisms driving spatial confounding: smoothing and spatial scale (or frequencies).
-Spatial confounding vanishes when no smoothing is applied to the spatial effect \citep{dupont2022spatial+, dupont2023demystifying}.
-However, when smoothing is present, the degree of bias depends critically on the spatial frequencies shared between the covariates and the spatial effect.
-Shared high frequencies (small-scale variation) are more problematic, as they are more strongly smoothed, whereas shared low frequencies are less influential \citep{dupont2023demystifying}.
-These findings align with earlier insights by \citet{paciorek2010importance}, who emphasized the risks of spatial effects operating at smaller scales than spatial covariates, and the role of smoothing as a bias inducer.
-Recently, in the spectral domain, \citet{guan2022spectral} developed a model that assumes that spatial confounding vanishes at high spatial frequencies.
-A variety of work has followed similar ideas \citep[e.g.][]{makinen2022spatial, urdangarin2023one}.
+Recent advances have identified two key mechanisms driving spatial confounding: smoothing and spatial frequencies.
+Spatial confounding vanishes when no smoothing is applied to the spatial effect \citep{dupont2022spatial+, dupont2023demystifying}, however smoothing is desirable for predictive purposes.
+When smoothing is present, the degree of bias depends critically on the type of spatial frequencies shared between the covariates and the spatial effect.